Key Concepts

 • Select a specific piece of the Event content.

-• Drop Events that matches certain pattern.
+• Drop Events that match a certain pattern.

 Tag

-Every Event that gets into Fluent Bit gets assigned a Tag.
-This tag is an internal string that is used in a later stage by the Router to decide which Filter or Output phase it must go through.
+Every Event ingested by Fluent Bit is assigned a Tag.
+This tag is an internal string used in a later stage by the Router to decide which Filter or Output phase it must go through.

-Most of the tags are assigned manually in the configuration.
-If a tag is not specified, Fluent Bit will assign the name of the Input plugin instance from where that Event was generated from.
+Most tags are assigned manually in the configuration.
+If a tag isn't specified, Fluent Bit assigns the name of the Input plugin instance where that Event was generated from.

-A Tagged record must always have a Matching rule.
-To learn more about Tags and Matches check the Routing section.
+A tagged record must always have a Matching rule.
+To learn more about Tags and Matches, see Routing.

 Timestamp

-The Timestamp represents the time when an Event was created.
-Every Event contains a Timestamp associated.
-The Timestamp is a numeric fractional integer in the format:
+The timestamp is a numeric fractional integer in the format:

 SECONDS.NANOSECONDS

-It is the number of seconds that have elapsed since the Unix epoch.
+• _SECONDS_ is the number of seconds that have elapsed since the Unix epoch.

-Fractional second or one thousand-millionth of a second.
+• _NANOSECONDS_ is a fractional second or one thousand-millionth of a second.

 Match

-Fluent Bit allows to deliver your collected and processed Events to one or multiple destinations, this is done through a routing phase.
-A Match represent a simple rule to select Events where it Tags matches a defined rule.
+Fluent Bit lets you route your collected and processed Events to one or multiple destinations.
+A Match represents a rule to select Events where a Tag matches a defined rule.

-To learn more about Tags and Matches check the Routing section.
+To learn more about Tags and Matches, see Routing.

-Structured Messages
+Structured messages

-Source events can have or not have a structure.
-A structure defines a set of keys and values inside the Event message.
-As an example consider the following two messages:
+Source events can have a structure.
+A structure defines a set of keys and values inside the Event message to implement faster operations on data modifications.
+Fluent Bit treats every Event message as a structured message.

-No structured message
+• No structured message

 "Project Fluent Bit created on 1398289291"